cropsinsilico/yggdrasil/docs/source/yaml.rst

 =========    ===================================================================
 is_server    If ``True``, this model will be considered to function as a
 	     server for one or more models.
-The corresponding channel that should be passed to the |cis_interface| API will be the name of the model. client_of    The names of one or more models that this model will call as a server.
+The corresponding channel that should be passed to the |yggdrasil| API will be the name of the model. client_of    The names of one or more models that this model will call as a server.
 If there are more than one, this should be specified as a sequence collection.
-The corresponding channel(s) that should be passed to the |cis_interface| API will be the name of the server model joined with the name of the client model with an underscore ``<server_model>_<client_model>``.
+The corresponding channel(s) that should be passed to the |yggdrasil| API will be the name of the server model joined with the name of the client model with an underscore ``<server_model>_<client_model>``.
 There will be one
 	     channel created for each server the model is a client of.